Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 Create and manage CIs in ServiceNow CMDB

-In ServiceNow CMDB, creating and managing Configuration Items (CIs) is a crucial aspect of keeping track of IT assets and maintaining a comprehensive view of the IT environment.
+In ServiceNow CMDB, creating and managing Configuration Items (CIs) is a crucial aspect of keeping track of IT assets.
+Also, it is crucial in maintaining a comprehensive view of the IT environment.
 Adding a CI to an application service in ServiceNow CMDB requires creating a relationship between the new CI and a CI in the application service.

 To add CIs to an application service that was created manually, there are two methods that can be used.

 The first method involves adding a method to populate the application service.
-This can be done by selecting the application service from the Configuration Item list, clicking on the ‘Related Links’ tab, and selecting the ‘Populate’ option.
+This can be done by selecting the application service from the Configuration Item list.
+Then clicking on the ‘Related Links’ tab, and selecting the ‘Populate’ option.
 This will open a form that allows users to select the CI that they want to add to the application service.
-Once the CI is selected, it will be added to the application service, and a relationship will be created between the two CIs.
+Once the CI is selected, it will be added to the application service.
+Then a relationship will be created between the two CIs.

 The second method involves using the application service map.
 This is a dynamic and filterable visualization of complex CMDB relationships that allows users to easily understand and manage the relationships between different assets in the CMDB.